Master of Science in Nursing (MSN)

 - Official transcripts from all colleges and universities attended.

-- Bachelor of Science in Nursing from a ACEN, CNEA or CCNE accredited program.
+- Bachelor of Science in Nursing from a program accredited regionally and accredited by ACEN, CNEA or CCNE.

 - Minimum cumulative GPA of 2.8/4.0